 You might recall that early this year (which feels like a decade ago), Walt Disney World reduced bus service from Skyliner resorts to these parks.
 It now appears to be discontinued entirely, at least on a temporary basis.
 It’s worth noting here that bus service to the parks from Skyliner resorts was/is considerably less efficient, but was offered as a courtesy for guests with fears of heights.

-Less clear is whether the parking trams will operate.
-We are hearing that they will not be operating, but there is no official confirmation of this.
 With the parks operating at significantly reduced capacity, this should not be a major problem.
 On a normal day, it’s just as fast to walk as to take the tram.
-With parking lots at ~20% of their normal capacity, that should definitely be true for the foreseeable future.
+With parking lots at ~50% of their normal capacity, that should remain true for the foreseeable future.

-Ultimately, this is actually more transportation operating during the reopening month at Walt Disney World than we anticipated.
+Ultimately, this is actually more transportation operating during the phased reopening at Walt Disney World than we anticipated.
 This is particularly true of the boat launches to Magic Kingdom, which we figured would not be in use.
-Honestly, we were surprised to see the monorails start testing–with incredibly low occupancy rates, those resorts probably could’ve gotten away with just offering boat and/or bus service.
+Honestly, we are slightly to see the monorails in use.
+With incredibly low occupancy rates, those resorts probably could’ve gotten away with just offering boat and/or bus service.